 The Digital Privacy Project team represents tech experts, researchers, community activists, and librarians all passionate about the impact of technological advances on everyone, especially the most vulnerable populations in the U.S.

-Seeta Peña Gangadharan is an Assistant Professor at the London School of Economics.
-Her work focuses on the nature of digital inequalities, data and discrimination, social dynamics of technology adoption, communication rights, and media justice.
+Seeta Peña Gangadharan is an Assistant Professor at the London School of Economics and a Program Fellow at New America’s Open Technology Institute.
 She has written and spoken widely about digital inclusion, privacy, surveillance, and data profiling of marginalized populations.
-Seeta is a Program Fellow at New America’s Open Technology Institute, an affiliate of the Data & Society Research Institute, and an affiliate fellow of Yale Law School’s Information Society Project.
 She is the principal researcher on the Data Privacy Project.

 Bex Hurwitz co-founded Research Action Design (RAD), a worker-owner collective which uses community-led research, transformative media organizing, technology development, and collaborative design to build the power of grassroots social movements.
 Bex and RAD affiliates did curriculum development and course instruction for the Data Privacy Project.

 Melissa Morrone is a librarian at Brooklyn Public Library, working closely with the public in the Shelby White and Leon Levy Information Commons.
 Melissa is the editor of Informed Agitation: Library and Information Skills in Social Justice Movements and Beyond and has written about libraries, technology, and privacy.
 Melissa is project lead for the Data Privacy Project.